-Our grades imply a status-quo of your project’s current status.
-We calculate the grades based on the issue density (severity of every issue) in correlation with globally accepted coding conventions.
+Codegrip Grading System implies a status-quo of your project’s current status.
+We calculate the grades based on the tissue density (severity of every issue) in correlation with globally accepted coding conventions.

 The issues are categorized based on their-severity as blockers, critical, major, minor, and info.
 All severity is determined based on the impact every issue has on the overall functioning of the project.

 - Blockers will ultimately hinder the overall functioning of the project.

 - Critical may not stop the project from functioning but will cause random failures while functioning.